XERO75/asteroids-app/README.md

 ## Installation

-make sure you have [pnpm](https://pnpm.io/) installed, and node.js v18.16.0 or higher on
+make sure you have [pnpm](https://pnpm.io/) installed, and node.js v18.16.0 or higher on your machine.

 ```bash
 pnpm install